Qihoo360/phptrace/README.md

 * trace PHP run-time status, even PHP do not install the extension of phptrace

 Download the latest version: https://pecl.php.net/package/trace

+> News
+> We have build another interesting project [pika](https://github.com/Qihoo360/pika).
+> Pika is a nosql compatible with redis protocol with huge storage space.
+You can have a try.

 Building